 The Rainbow Nation summons with its rich cultural diversity—where one can go on a game-viewing safari and wine tasting in the same day—dramatic Kalahari, its own floral kingdom, mystical Table Mountain, and the highest concentrations of wildlife in all of Africa.

-An African safari is high on many traveler’s bucket lists, offering an opportunity to encounter wildlife and interact with people from ancient tribal cultures.
+These African safari adventures are high on many traveler’s bucket lists, offering an opportunity to encounter wildlife and interact with people from ancient tribal cultures.
 We’ve been helping people plan their perfect safari for nearly 30 years and have compiled this list of frequently asked questions to help you navigate the ins and outs of travel in Africa.